w3c/webidl2.js/README.md

 ### Default and Const Values

-Dictionary fields and method arguments can take default values, and constants take values, all of which have the following fields:
+Dictionary fields and operation arguments can take default values, and constants take values, all of which have the following fields:

 * `type`: One of string, number, boolean, null, Infinity, or NaN.